 Our van is nearly 30 years old and we’ve yet to venture overseas.
 (However, she has taken us on an 1800 mile round-trip to Scotland without missing a beat!)

 So, when it comes to planning a road trip you want to know if your van is up to the task ahead.
 There are some roads in the UK we certainly wouldn’t even attempt.
 We’re talking about those single lane mountain passes with a sheer drop at the side!

 The thing is our van is pretty hopeless going up hills with more than a 20% incline.
 All older vans seem to lack power and we’ve already had to reverse once down a hill when we ran out of steam!

-Of course, if you van is more modern (or if you’ve decided to rent an RV) you should have no such trouble but there are still things you’ll need to check before you hit the road…
+Of course, if you van is more modern or you’re doing the trip by car or motorbike you should have no such trouble but there are still things you’ll need to check before you hit the road…

 - When was the water system last purified?

 - Do you know how to change the gas bottle if you need to?

 We cover all these things and lots more in our free ebook so make sure you get your copy before you hit the road!

 Once you’ve got your vehicle fit for the journey you can really get focused on planning the road trip.

 Some people tell us that they prefer to turn the key and see where the journey takes them.
 We’ve done this ourselves sometimes but have found that on longer trips it’s best to have at least some idea of where you’re heading and what you’d like to see.